fracture91/turnout-c/README.txt

 5. Changed the makefile so it builds with -fstack-protector-all, except on debug builds.
 This makes it harder for an attacker to take advantage of buffer overflow vulnerabilities.

+6. Restricted menu input to choices 1, 2, and 9 to prevent being able to change and see grades without knowing the superuser password.